artifacthealth/service-model/README.md

 ## Getting Started

-For brevity, the example here is only given in TypeScript but please refer to [examples]() for a full example in plain JavaScript.
+For brevity, the example here is only given in TypeScript.
+JavaScript examples coming soon.

 ### Defining a Service Contract